 “I just feel like it is too much of a step down.”

 I really do not understand this logic.
-You are still working and found a group of people you can work with your entire career.
-Just because you are no longer going to be working in one of the most aggressive and highest paying firms on Earth does not mean you have to quit rather than accept something less.
-But this is what people do all the time.
-They quit because anything less than one of the largest firms in the country is something they consider a step down.
+You are still working and found a group of people you can work with for your entire career.
+Just because you no longer want to work for one of the most aggressive and highest-paying firms on Earth doesn’t mean you have to quit instead of accepting something less.
+But this is what people do all the time—they quit because they consider anything less than one of the largest firms in the country to be a step down.
 And once you leave a law firm, returning to the legal profession may be impossible.

-One New York attorney I know spent years trying to get a job doing white collar litigation.
-I finally got him a job doing this with a small law firm in the suburbs of New York that paid about $100,000 a year in the suburbs of New York.
-One of his friends from law school got him a job doing general litigation in a giant New York law firm (more prestigious than his current huge, New York law firm) for $170,000 a year.
+One New York attorney I know spent years trying to get a job doing white-collar litigation.
+I finally found him a job with a small law firm in the suburbs of New York that paid about $100,000 a year.
+Then one of his friends from law school got him a job doing general litigation in a giant New York law firm (more prestigious than his current huge, New York law firm) for $170,000 a year.
 He took his friend’s job—even though it was exactly what he did not want.
 “How can I turn down a firm with that name?” he told me.

 He is now working as a part-time document review contract attorney and has been for years.
-He hated the large law firm, and after two years of billing 2,500+ hours per year between commutes back and forth to his $3,500/month studio apartment for a few hours of sleep each night, gave up practicing law completely before deciding to “return” to the practice of law as a contract, document review attorney.
+He hated the large law firm and after two years of billing 2,500+ hours per year between commutes back and forth to his $3,500/month studio apartment for a few hours of sleep each night, he gave up practicing law completely before deciding to “return” to the practice of law on a part-time basis.
 What would have happened to him if he had gone to the small law firm?
 Why did he—and countless other attorneys—make such strange decisions?

-Young attorneys are also faced with the added pressure of having had drilled into them the idea that it is important to be practicing law with a big name law firm (big city, high pressure and limited prospects).
-Faced with concerns about how they look to others, they become more concerned with how they look to others than how they feel inside.
+Young attorneys are also faced with the added pressure of having the idea that it is important to be practicing law with a big-name law firm drilled into them constantly.
+Faced with concerns about how they look to others they often ignore how they feel on the inside, leading to these common scenarios:

 - Some (wrongly) feel it will look better to others to quit practicing completely instead of continuing to play the game at a lesser firm.
 There is plenty of support for this idea among attorneys’ peers inside of law firms (fewer attorneys = less competition) and others who have left (people in similar circumstances love the moral support).

-- They feel that anywhere they work will match the demands of a large institutional law firm, so they also give up practicing due to this.
-The substantial majority of attorneys in the United States do not work in large institutional law firms and are not under the sort of demands for time that attorneys in these law firms are.
+- Some (wrongly) feel that anywhere they work will match the demands of a large institutional law firm, so they give up practicing altogether.
+But the vast majority of attorneys in the United States do not work in large institutional law firms and are not under the same intense pressure.

-Large law firms often require massive hours out of associates, partners and others not because all of this work is necessary for advancing the clients’ interests, but because it is what makes money.
-Law firm profits per partner and the ability of firms to recruit associates, partners and others is almost always a function of how much money they bring in and generate—and not always the quality of work that they do and are doing for their clients.
-This, in my opinion, is where one of the most significant disconnects in the legal environment comes in: Work is being done for work’s sake and not because it is what the clients need to have their interests advanced.
-Young attorneys often see this and leave—not realizing the difference between this and doing what it takes to help a client.
+Large law firms often require massive hours from their associates, partners, and others not because all of this work is necessary for advancing the clients’ interests, but because it is what makes money.
+Law firm profits and the ability of firms to recruit associates, partners, and others is almost always a function of how much money they bring in and generate—and not always the quality of work that they do for their clients.
+This, in my opinion, is where one of the most significant disconnects in the legal profession comes in: Work is being done for work’s sake, not because it is what the clients need to protect their interests.
+Young attorneys often see this and leave—not realizing the difference between unnecessary work and doing what it takes to help a client.

-This is a crucial distinction: What is needed to help a client versus what it takes to help the law firm (or the attorneys there personally).
-This is a valid reason to leave some large law firms, and good attorneys often do when they conclude their clients’ interests are being harmed (they are being overbilled and taken advantage of).
-Someone who is motivated to help others and be a good attorney should be leaving for better pastures when they believe they can help the client more and be a better advocate in a different environment.
-Good attorneys want to help their clients.
+This is a crucial distinction: what is needed to help the client vs. what is needed to help the law firm.
+It can be one of the few reasons to leave a law firm, and good attorneys often do when they conclude their clients’ interests are being harmed (for example, they are being overbilled or taken advantage of).
+Someone who is motivated to help others and be a good attorney should leave when they believe they can be a better advocate for their clients in a different environment.

-A final point is related to the environment you are in.
-You need to be with people you are comfortable with and who make you feel supported.
-Different groups will fit you differently.
-Nothing is more important to your long term happiness as an attorney than practicing law with a group of people whose culture and needs match your own.
-Just because you are working with people you do not like (or do not like you) does not mean you are in the wrong profession—it just means you need a better environment.
+One final point about finding the right environment—you need to be with people who make you feel supported and comfortable.
+Nothing is more important to your long-term happiness as an attorney than practicing law with a group of people whose firm culture and needs match your own.
+Just because you are working with people who you don’t like (or who don’t like you) doesn’t mean that you are in the wrong profession.
+It may just mean that you need a better environment.

 - See Firm Culture Matters Most for more information.

-All of the years and hard work that attorneys spend to get into large law firms merely gives them a “ticket” to work harder than they have ever worked before on a “big league” team.
-It is no different than working really hard to get on the Olympic Team and then thinking you have made it just by being on the team—or no longer want to compete.
-This could not be farther from the truth.
-The right to be in the competition means you have the right to be there and now need to step up and prove yourself some more.
+The years of hard work that it takes for attorneys to get into large law firms merely gives them a “ticket” to work harder than they have ever worked before on a “big league” team.
+It is no different than working really hard to get on the Olympic Team and then thinking you have made it just by being on the team—or no longer wanting to compete at all.

 - The harder you work in law school and the better you do, the better law firm you will get into.